panxiaoyan225-sudo/panxiaoyan225-sudo/README.md

 # Hi, I'm Xiaoyan 👋

-### Senior Analyst & Analytics Lead | Decision Intelligence Expert
-Seasoned Analytics Professional and Master of Statistics with extensive experience across public and private sectors.
+Analytics Professional and Master of Statistics with extensive experience across public and private sectors.
 I bridge the gap between complex data engineering—using Python, SQL, and dbt—and executive-level insights, specializing in the end-to-end automation of reporting ecosystems

 ---